-OR
+GEOG 222 Geography of the United States 3

-GEOG 222 Geography of the United States 3 Behavioral and Social Sciences Distribution 3 semester hours Program Elective 3 semester hours ‡ Program Elective 3 semester hours ‡
+Behavioral and Social Sciences Distribution 3 semester hours

-‡ Select from the following program electives: GEOG 211, GEOG 251, GEOG 255, GEOG 260 and GEOG 270.
+‡ Select from the following program electives: GEOG 211, GEOG 251, GEOG 255, GEOG 260 or GEOG 270.

-- Examine geography as a spatial concept and describe what it entails and how it is part of daily life. - Identify where places are, including continents, countries, states, regions, cities, districts, islands, water bodies, physical features, and other defined locations. - Interpret maps and atlases effectively and successfully use a variety of coordinate systems. - Use maps and atlases as tools. - Demonstrate geographic phenomena. - Analyze, discuss, and compose key principles of geography through original research as well as formal and informal writing assignments.
+- Examine geography as a spatial concept and describe what it entails and how it is part of daily life - Identify where places are, including continents, countries, states, regions, cities, districts, islands, water bodies, physical features, and other defined locations. - Interpret maps and atlases effectively and successfully use a variety of coordinate systems. - Use maps and atlases as tools. - Demonstrate geographic phenomena. - Analyze, discuss, and compose key principles of geography through original research as well as formal and informal writing assignments.